 What is hyaluronic acid?

-It’s notable, too, that hyaluronic acid is such a gentle ingredient it can be used on any type of skin, no matter its sensitivities or conditions, and is effective at calming inflamed blemishes and red complexions.
+When that water gets pulled into your skin, it plumps your complexion and helps lend that signature dewy glow.
+It’s notable, too, that hyaluronic acid is such a gentle ingredient it can typically be used on any type of skin, no matter its sensitivities or conditions.
+This soothing humectant is suitable for dry, oily, and acne-prone skin alike.

 Hyaluronic acid is widely available in topical skincare, typically in moisturizers and serums.
 When choosing skincare, look for formulas that feature smaller molecules that deeply penetrate the skin.

 Hyaluronic acid is also a key component of many aesthetic facial fillers.
 Dermatologists and plastic surgeons inject these dermal fillers to treat fine lines and wrinkles and to plump features like lips.

 How do you incorporate hyaluronic acid into your skincare routine?

 Hyaluronic acid serums should be layered on after cleansing and before moisturizing.
 If you have dry or aging skin, adding a product that’s rich in hyaluronic acid is a great way to plump and hydrate the skin.
 Hyaluronic acid also pairs perfectly with powerful anti-agers like retinol, as well as alpha and beta hydroxy acids.

 Prepping skin with a layer of hyaluronic acid prior to applying strong treatments, then adding another layer post-product — aka “sandwiching” — helps protect skin from potential irritation and maintains skin’s delicate balance.
 If you’ve got oily or acne-prone skin, hyaluronic acid is an ideal hydrator, because it’s lightweight, non-irritating, and anti-inflammatory.